Gatland says 'job done' for Wales in Portugal win

 Wales have secured maximum bonus-point wins against Fiji and Portugal to top Pool C with matches against Australia and Georgia to follow.

-The win over Portugal was not very impressive. but Gatland was happy with the outcome.
+The win over Portugal was not very impressive, but Gatland was happy with the outcome.

 "If someone said you'd have 10 points from the first two games, we'd have been happy with that," said Gatland.